 The embryology of teeth

-Teeth develop from the ectoderm of the first pharyngeal arch and elements of the neural crest at around 6 weeks of embryonic development.
-Layers of cells develop as epithelial thickenings before moving through the stages of bud, cap, bell and then terminal differentiation into individual teeth.
+Teeth develop from the ectoderm of the first pharyngeal arch and neural crest elements at around six weeks of embryonic development.
+Layers of cells form as epithelial thickenings before moving through the stages of bud, cap, bell and then terminal differentiation into individual teeth.
 The odontoblasts (derived from the neural crest) form the predentin before calcifying to dentin.
 It’s the ameloblasts that produce the tooth enamel.

 - Ellis-van Creveld syndrome (chondroectodermal dysplasia)